![]() |

 island called Tiree.
 Tiree is one of those places that becomes etched

-on one's soul and I can barely begin to describe what the place means
+onto one's soul and I can barely begin to describe what the place means

 |